Gideon-Dadey/Gideon-Dadey/README.md

 ## 👨‍💻 About Me

 <p align="left">
 Software Developer specializing in TypeScript and JavaScript development.
 Proficient in modern web frameworks including React.js, Next.js, Node.js, and Laravel.
 Experienced in delivering full-stack applications for clients, with expertise spanning frontend and backend development.
-Passionate about strengthening data structures and algorithms knowledge to create optimized, scalable solutions.
-Adaptable problem-solver focused on delivering innovative and impactful software.
 </p>

 ## 🛠️ My Tech Stack